Updated on: 10/12/2021

 Loss of consortium is a general reference to any marital problems that arise between an injury victim and his or her spouse as a result of the accident.
 Specifically, this includes problems such as loss of affection, solace, comfort, companionship, and even sexual relations.
 It is not uncommon for married couples to experience unique hardships after an injury, and loss of consortium damages are a means for repairing those hardships.

 Ultimately, there are several factors that come into play when exploring the various types of damages that can be recovered in a personal injury claim.
 The state that the accident occurred in obviously plays a key role, as some states – like Washington – have restrictions on allowing punitive damages.
 And because each personal injury case is different, some cases may warrant recovery of certain damages while others may not.

-The best way to determine which damages are recoverable after an accident is to consult with a qualified personal injury lawyer.
-For a free case evaluation with Seattle-based Davis Law Group, call (206) 727-4000, use the chat feature below or fill out the form on this page.
+The best way to determine which damages are recoverable after an accident is to consult with a qualified personal injury lawyer in Seattle.
+For a free case evaluation with Davis Law Group, call (206) 727-4000, use the chat feature below or fill out the form on this page.